 Like the vagina and uterus, ligaments and muscles securely attach the rectum to the pelvis.
 Infrequently, the supporting structures stretch or detach from the rectal wall and the rectum comes out through the anus.
 This is different from a rectocele where the posterior wall of the vagina falls out through the vaginal opening.
 Early on, women may notice a soft, red tissue protruding from the anus after a bowel movement.
 Other symptoms may include:

 - Mucus or blood discharge from the protruding tissue.

 - Loss of control of bowel movements.

-Risk factors for rectal prolapse include conditions associated with straining such as chronic constipation or diarrhea, nerve and muscle weakness (paralysis or multiple sclerosis), and advancing age are risk.
+Risk factors for rectal prolapse include conditions associated with straining such as chronic constipation or diarrhea, nerve and muscle weakness (paralysis or multiple sclerosis), and advancing age.